 A: Yes, if you’re talking about actual acid stains that work by penetrating the surface and reacting chemically with the calcium hydroxide in the concrete.
 In that case, Omega should adhere fine with very thorough surface prep, as is the case for all coating sealers.
 The acid stain must first be completely neutralized, and all residue scrubbed off.
 A “white towel” test will determine whether all of the residue has been removed or not.
 The concrete must then be well rinsed with water.
 The concrete should then dry for 24 hours, since all the cleaning pumps a lot of moisture into the concrete.

 A: Glass and metal are popular decorative embedments in concrete countertops.
-Omega will adhere to properly prepared glass and metal.
+Omega will adhere to properly prepared glass and metal such as stainless steel.
 Glass should be diamond-honed to a grit no finer than 200 to ensure good adhesion.
 Metal needs to be thoroughly cleaned and scuffed to ensure good adhesion.
 I recommend hand-sanding bare metal with a non-diamond abrasive such as silicon-carbide sandpaper to a grit no finer than 220.
 The metal should then be cleaned with acetone to remove residue, grease or other contaminants.

 A: Yes, if the fire feature is properly designed (as ours are) to keep direct flame off the concrete, then neither the concrete nor the sealer are going to heat up too much, so this is a non-issue.
 Like most coating sealers, Omega does not stand up to open flame.
 Nor does concrete!

 A: Vertical surfaces can’t be primed the same way horizontal ones are, in that the surface is flooded with excess primer and it is allowed to soak in before being backrolled off.
 Since gravity will cause excess primer to run, priming a vertical surface like a waterfall leg involves rapidly applying less primer over the vertical surface.